LSBurchardt/LSBurchardt/README.md

 My name is Lara.
 I am a trained Biologist and did my PhD on rhythms in animals' acoustic signals and how to analyse them at the Museum für Naturkunde Berlin and the Freie Universität Berlin.

-I am currently working at the Leibniz-Zentrum Allgemeine Sprachwissenschaft, Berlin and am also affiliated with the Max-Planck-Institute for Psycholinguistics, Nijmegen.
+I am currently working at the Leibniz-Zentrum Allgemeine Sprachwissenschaft, Berlin.
+Soon I will start my own grant at the Humboldt-University Berlin to further develop rhythm analysis methodology.

 - 🔭 I’m currently working on different projects to analyse the temporal structures of communication signals, i.e. in connection to movement.
 - 💬 Ask me about the rhythm analysis app I am programming (https://github.com/LSBurchardt/R_app_rhythm).